edgexfoundry/device-usb-camera/docs/guides/CustomStartupGuide.md

 >Table 1: Command Line Tools
 ## Get the Source Code
-> Note: This guide uses a assumes a working directory of `~/edgex`.
+> **NOTE:** This guide uses a assumes a working directory of `~/edgex`.
 The commands below will need to be updated if that is not the desired working directory.
 ###  Download EdgeX Compose Repository

 1. Create a directory for the EdgeX compose repository: